Mahal (1949 film): Production

-According to India Times, in her first screen test, Madhubala "looked terrible.
+According to The Times of India, in her first screen test, Madhubala "looked terrible.
 Buzz is, German cinematographer Joseph Wirching, who was on the studio's payroll, had been instructed to shoot the teenage actress at her worst."
 Amrohi helmed the second audition himself and arranged the lights to his own convenience while photographing Madhubala.
 The young actress now appeared "stunning, even in black-and-white, and everyone agreed that she was the perfect Kamini," states India Times.
 She secured the role soon after, despite the fact that the film's lead actor, Kumar was more than double her age.
 The actor said years later: "Madhubala was just about 15 and so raw that she needed several retakes for almost every shot. [...]
 But Mahal was different, and I was convinced that we wouldn't be miscast."

 Throughout the filming of Mahal, the unit suffered financial crisis and Amrohi had to contribute antiques and costumes from his own home because there was not enough money to buy props.
 Khemchand Prakash was roped in to compose the music, while Nakshab wrote the lyrics.
 Lata Mangeshkar, Rajkumari Dubey and Zohrabai Ambalewali lent their voices to the soundtrack.
 Tun Tun was initially offered to sing "Aayega Aanewala", but she refused the offer because of her contract with Kardar Productions.
 Later, Mangeshkar sang the song in the same ancient mansion where the film was shot.
-Another track titled "Mushkil Hai Bahut Mushkil", which is about four-minute long was completed by Amrohi and Madhubala in a single take.
+Another track titled "Mushkil Hai Bahut Mushkil", which is about four minutes long was completed by Amrohi and Madhubala in a single take.
 Despite everyone else's disapproval, Amrohi held Madhubala's talents in high regard, proclaiming that "it was with this film that her true capabilities came to the fore."

-The film's ending scene initially saw the main characters (Shankar and Kamnini) reuniting in their next birth, but the scenes were removed a day before the release on Kumar's suggestions.
+The film's ending initially saw the main characters (Shankar and Kamnini) reuniting in their next birth, but the scenes were removed a day before the release on Kumar's suggestions.